SeisBlue/BlueDisc/docs/README.md

 - “Dataset class not found”: ensure the name matches SeisBench (e.g., `Instance`, `ETHZ`).
 - MLflow connection errors: make sure the server runs on the host/port used in scripts (127.0.0.1 or 0.0.0.0 on port 5000).
 Use `--backend-store-uri ./mlruns --default-artifact-root ./mlruns` so artifacts land under this repo.

-For background, results, and design rationale, please read the paper in `docs/sn-article.tex`.
+For deeper background, results, and design rationale, please refer to the accompanying paper.